A new children’s bookstore has opened in downtown Kennewick, and it won’t solely be a place to find titles that the kids in your life will love.

 “My goal is really to become a ‘third place,’” she said.
 “I’d love people to buy things and sign up for classes.
 I’d also love to see people who want to come in and play.
 Parents need to stay and supervise their kids, but it’s a great place for families to interact and play and have some fun.
 My goal really is to become, you know, a community-family hub.”

-A ribbon-cutting event is at noon on Nov.
+A ribbon-cutting event was held Nov.
 21.

 Storytime Bookshop: 309 W. Kennewick Ave., Kennewick; 509-542-7786; storytimebookshop.com.